How can I have my record sealed?

 Convictions for offenses of violence if misdemeanors of first degree (excluding Riot, Assault, Inciting to Violence and Inducing Panic)

-Convictions where victim was less than eighteen years of age and offense is misdemeanor of first degree (excluding Non-Support).
+Convictions where victim was less than sixteen years of age and offense is misdemeanor of first degree (excluding Non-Support).

 How and when to file:

 You can file an application to have a record sealed on a misdemeanor conviction one (1) year after the case is finished (finished INCLUDES one year after being discharged from probation, fines and/or costs are paid and restitution paid).
 Forms for filing can be obtained at the Clerks Office or here and must accompany a $60.00 filing fee AND an additional $10.00 processing fee for EACH case number (no personal checks).
 Forms MUST be filed in person and a photo ID must be shown.

 Pursuant to O.R.C.
 2953.22, you may be required to be fingerprinted.